kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 	Name string
 }

-// PodGroupTemplate represents a template for a set of pods with a common policy. type PodGroupTemplate struct {
+// PodGroupTemplate represents a template for a set of pods with a scheduling policy. type PodGroupTemplate struct {
-    // Name is a unique identifier for the PodGroup within the Workload.
+    // Name is a unique identifier for the PodGroupTemplate within the Workload.
     // It must be a DNS label.
 This field is immutable.
     //
     // +required